 Water Quality and Temperature

 Water plays an often-understated role in espresso preparation.
 High-quality, filtered water heated to between 195°F and 205°F ensures that the extraction process fully captures the espresso’s complex flavors without compromising the crema's integrity.
+Using the right static media during brewing, such as high-grade filters or precision tampers, can help maintain consistent pressure and temperature throughout the shot, enhancing the final result.

 Mastery Through Technique